Hello. I am a fiction writer who likes strange and magical worlds.

 Currently, I am an Assistant Professor of English at the Cleveland Institute of Art and live with my family in Indianapolis.

 I am primarily a fiction writer, reader, and teacher.
 My PhD was focused on fiction writing and my first book-length publication is a story collection.
-Some of my favorite writers are Kelly Link, Karen Russell, Jeff Vandermeer, and Carmen Maria Machado.
+Some of my favorite writers are Kelly Link, Karen Russell, and Jeff Vandermeer.

 At Syracuse, I studied nonfiction and poetry with Mary Karr.
 I wrote the first hundred pages of a memoir that explored my ancestry, rooted in Guadalajara, and my great-uncle's service during WWII in the little-known Mexican Air Force.